cary-stripe/sa-takehome-project-java-mvn/README.md

 $ git clone https://github.com/cary-stripe/sa-takehome-project-java-mvn.git && cd sa-takehome-project-java-mvn
 ```

+Once you are in your project's root directory, please rename the `sample.env` file to `.env` and replace the contents with your
+Stripe keys from the admin dashboard.

+We are using the [dotenv-java library](https://github.com/cdimascio/dotenv-java).
+This library has already been installed for you to use.
+Please see link for additional usage information.

 After you are in the project root directory, in order to build and run, you can run the following commands

 ```